Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

-We start in Step~\ref{stp:gridding} of the algorithm where we do gridding of the union of $B_1$ and $B_2$ into a $m' \times m'$ grid, $D_{m',m'}$, of sub-boxes (each having roughly at most $s/m'$ indices), where $m \leq m' \leq 2m $.
-We either find a $\pi$-appearance among the sampled points or we may assume, after Steps~\ref{stp:too-many-boxes},~\ref{stp:sparsification} that there are $O(m')$ dense sub-boxes in $B_1 \cup B_2$ and that every layer and every stripe contains $O(1)$ dense boxes.
-This is obtained by an averaging argument and is described in the formal proof in Section \ref{sec:full_proof}.
-It shows that if $B_1 \cup B_2$ contains a large matching of $\phi$-legged $\nu$-appearances, then so does the restricted domain after deleting points from non-dense boxes, and deleting row and stripes that contain too many dense boxes.
-This steps takes $\tilde{O}(m)$ queries (the complexity of gridding).
+\paragraph{Algorithm to test $\phi$-legged $\nu$-freeness.} Let $\nu=(1,3,2)$ and $\phi$ be such that $\phi(1) = \phi(3) = B_1$ and $\phi(2) = B_2$. \begin{enumerate} \item We assume that $B_1,B_2$ are over $s \leq n$ indices each, and that the distance of $B_1 \cup B_2$ from $\phi$-legged $\nu$-freeness is at least $\eps = \Omega(1)$.
+In particular $B_1, B_2$ are dense.
+In Step~\ref{stp:gridding} of~\cref{algo:main}, we grid the appropriate box containing $B_1 \cup B_2$ (as defined in~Step~\ref{stp:box-def} of~\cref{algo:main}) into a $m' \times m'$ grid, $D_{m',m'}$, of subboxes (each over $2s/m'$ indices), where $m \leq m' \leq 2m $.
+We either find a $\pi$-appearance among the sampled points or we may assume, after~Steps~\ref{stp:too-many-boxes} and \ref{stp:sparsification} that there are $O(m')$ dense subboxes in $D_{m',m'}$ and that each layer and each stripe contains $O(1)$ dense boxes.
+The latter claim is obtained by an averaging argument and is described in the formal proof in~\cref{sec:full_proof}.
+The argument is that if $B_1 \cup B_2$ contains a large matching of $\phi$-legged $\nu$-appearances, then so does the restricted domain after deleting points from non-dense boxes as well as and deleting layers and stripes that contain too many dense boxes from $D_{m',m'}$.
+These steps take $\tilde{O}(m)$ queries overall, which is the complexity of the algorithm Gridding.